codepath/android_guides/Reducing-View-Boilerplate-with-Butterknife.md

 There are a few popular plugins for Android Studio that further simplify usage of Butterknife:

  * [butterknife-zelezny](https://github.com/avast/android-butterknife-zelezny) - Used to automatically generate the view lookup injection code.

+## Troubleshooting

+Most common issue is seeing `java.lang.NullPointerException: Attempt to invoke virtual method 'xxxxxx' on a null object reference`.
+This means Butterknife is not compiling the generated code properly or you have an issue with your layout file:

+ * Make sure that `ButterKnife.bind(this);` is located underneath both `super.onCreate` and `setContentView` within an activity `onCreate` method.
+Note that you must include Butterknife binding in all files that reference Butterknife annotations (i.e fragments and adapters as well)
+ * Use [gradleplease](http://gradleplease.appspot.com/#butterknife) to get the latest version of the library.
+Make sure both `compile 'com.jakewharton:butterknife:X.X.X'` and `annotationProcessor 'com.jakewharton:butterknife-compiler:X.X.X'` are present and have the exact same version.
+ * Make sure the lines above are within the "app/build.gradle" (`build.gradle (Module: App)`) inside the `dependencies` block.
+ * Remove any mention of `apply plugin: 'com.neenbedankt.android-apt` as this is no longer needed, you should just need the two lines mentioned above.
+ * Try to flush the caches and build files with `Build -> Clean`, `Build -> Rebuild Project`, `File -> Invalidate Caches and Restart` and then re-run the project.
+ * Try restarting the emulator or device and then re-running the app

 ## Workarounds